The before-after transformations of hair transplant surgeries look fantastic.

 Do Hair Transplants Last Forever?

-Yes, transplanted hair should last forever unless you give it a reason to fall out other than male pattern baldness.
-For almost every patient, a hair transplant is a permanent solution to androgenetic alopecia.
+Most likely, yes, transplanted hair should last forever in theory, UNLESS you give it a reason to fall out other than male-pattern baldness.
+For almost every patient, a hair transplant can be a permanent solution to AGA under careful supervision.

-Your newly transplanted grafts are immune to pattern baldness, which is the cause of 85% of all baldness in men.
+Your newly transplanted grafts are immune to the natural effects of MPB only, which is the primary cause of 85% of all baldness in men.

-However, we, as hair transplant surgeons, don’t apply a magical medication to your scalp during a hair transplant to provide this quality to your transplanted hair.
+However, we, as hair transplant surgeons, don’t apply a magical cure to your scalp during a hair transplant to provide this quality to your transplanted hair.
+In other words, although natural causes are prevented with a transplant, other factors can still put your hair in danger.

-To explain this immunity, we need to understand where the transplanted hair comes from:
+But first, to explain this immunity further, we need to understand where the transplanted hair comes from:

 Where Do They Get the Hair for a Hair Transplant?

-Certain parts of your scalp will never be affected by DHT (the hormone that causes pattern baldness) and will stay in your scalp forever.
+Certain parts of your scalp are less affected by DHT (dihydrotestosterone, the hormone that causes pattern baldness) and will stay in your scalp for longer terms.

 The hair that’s transplanted into your bald spots is usually from the back of your scalp to the front of the earlobes (the picture below).
 This area is called the “safe donor area”, and it yields the best donor hair for a hair transplant.